eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 </div>

 # HLASM Language Support

 HLASM Language Support is an IDE extension that supports the High Level Assembler language.
 It provides code completion, highlighting and navigation features, shows mistakes in the source, retrieves  dependencies from mainframe data sets and from Endevor, and enables you to trace how the conditional assembly is evaluated with a modern debugging experience.

+>
-HLASM Language Support is part of the Che4z open-source project.
-Feel free to contribute at our [GitHub repository](https://github.com/eclipse-che4z/che-che4z-lsp-for-hlasm/).
+> HLASM Language Support is part of the **Che4z** open-source project.
+Contributions and feedback are always welcome.
+To contribute, see our [GitHub repository](https://github.com/eclipse-che4z/che-che4z-lsp-for-hlasm/).
+If you have a question about how to accomplish something with the extension, or come across a problem, file an issue on [GitHub](https://github.com/eclipse-che4z/che-che4z-lsp-for-hlasm).
 For project documentation, see the [wiki](https://github.com/eclipse-che4z/che-che4z-lsp-for-hlasm/wiki/).
+>

 ## Address Software Requirements

-There are no client or server-side software requirements for HLASM Language Support.
+HLASM Language Support has no client or server-side software requirements.

+### Compatibility
+HLASM Language Support is supported on Visual Studio Code, GitHub Codespaces, and Visual Studio Code for the Web.
+The language server component can be also integrated with other LSP compatible editors (e.g. Neovim).

+Bulk and on-demand downloading of dependencies via FTP is not available in the Web extension environment.

-## Integration with Explorer for Endevor and Zowe Explorer
+## Integrate with Explorer for Endevor and Zowe Explorer

 Integrate HLASM Language Support with [Explorer for Endevor](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.explorer-for-endevor) to retrieve your HLASM source code from Endevor locations and edit it in VS Code.
 HLASM Language Support automatically retrieve dependencies associated with Endevor elements written in HLASM.
 We also recommend that you use HLASM Language Support with [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) to open your High Level Assembler programs stored on mainframe data sets.